Luke Raley Player Props: Rays vs. Red Sox

-In his most recent game, he went 1-for-3 with a double against the Red Sox.
+In his most recent game he had a hitless performance (0-for-4) against the Red Sox.

 Luke Raley Game Info & Props vs. the Red Sox